-We hosted a webinar on September 8 to provide guidance on firm submissions and answer questions about the research for the 2022 edition of IP STARS rankings and the Managing IP Awards programme.here (sign-in may be required).
+We will host a webinar on September 15, 2022 to provide guidance on submissions and answer questions about the research for the 2023 edition of IP STARS rankings and the Managing IP Awards programme.Register for the webinar here.

 Below are some common questions about our research.
 Please read the guidelines about our research forms here.

 You will also find more questions and answers on our FAQ page (click here).

 The minimum we expect from firms each year is that they should submit their firm questionnaire and client referees documents ('research forms').
 The submission process is simple: complete the research forms and upload to our online submissions portal.

 We use the information in the research forms for the IP STARS rankings and MIP Awards.

 Regardless of whether your firm is ranked or not, it is important to submit your forms each year because our firm rankings are subject to change each year, i.e. a firm can be added, upgraded, downgraded or removed.